What are the Clinical Equipment classes all about, and what is the difference between these and general strength training?

-The prime underlying focus in Pilates is achieving a precise recruitment of the specific deep postural muscles, commonly referred to as the core, involved in stabilising the spine prior to and during movement.
+The prime underlying focus in our Clinical Equipment classes is achieving a precise recruitment of the specific deep postural muscles, commonly referred to as the core, involved in stabilising the spine prior to and during movement.
 These postural muscles consist of the deep abdominal (transversus abdominis), deep back (lumbar multifidus) and pelvic floor muscles.
 All three postural muscles are designed to simultaneously subconsciously activate immediately prior to movement in order to provide stability to the spine and pelvis in anticipation of the spinal shearing forces brought about by even the lightest of movements.
 When activated, these muscles tighten to create a corset-type hold on each individual spinal segment to withstand and cushion the shearing forces.

 Stability training is designed to retrain this automatic postural reaction that is commonly lost or weakened in people who are pregnant, experience or have experienced low back pain or other injuries, or have muscle imbalances due to repetitive heavy lifting or stresses on the back.
 Re-establishing this innate postural response to movement is achieved through repeating precise conscious activation of these muscles prior to movement until it becomes a subconscious response again.
-Pilates involves progressively loading and challenging the body through increased complexity of movement and increased balance demands, whilst retaining the quality of movement.
+The classes involve progressively loading and challenging the body through increased complexity of movement and increased balance demands, whilst retaining the quality of movement.

 Over-recruitment of the stronger outer muscles (without adequate spinal stability), targeted in gym-type strength training can exacerbate any pre-existing muscular imbalances and override the postural muscles, causing a broad bracing, rigid hold on the spine, potentially restricting movement and leaving the spine vulnerable to injury.
-Pilates will provide an overall muscular workout, toning your whole body.
+Our classes will provide an overall muscular workout, toning your whole body.
 In the presence of any injuries, sensitised structures or movement restrictions, exercises can be individually tailored to facilitate pain-free movement and work towards regaining movement which was previously restricted.

 What is the difference between Pilates and yoga?